 With over 20 years of real-life, in-the-trenches business experience in the IT security space, Ajay is a seasoned veteran when it comes to introducing disruptive security brands to the Canadian market.
 He currently serves as the Vice-President and General Manager for Symantec Canada where he is empowering clients to defend themselves from the pervasive threats to traditional and cloud infrastructures with best-in-class solutions and services.
 A seasoned leader, speaker and author, Ajay has enabled his clients to stay ahead of the curve when it comes to architecting and operating their cyber security defenses.
 You can follow him on Twitter at @akssecure.

 Independent Security Consultant

 Mark Bassegio is an offensive security expert that specializes in physical security and network security consulting.
 During his years in security, Mark has conducted and overseen hundreds of penetration tests all over the world in multiple industries and disciplines, for medium sized businesses to large Fortune 500 corporations.
 Mark has delivered presentations to audiences internationally and is the co-creator of the BLEKey, custom hardware designed to exploit weaknesses in proximity-based building access controls.

-Andrés Riancho is an application security expert that currently leads the community driven, Open Source, w3af project and provides in-depth Web Application Penetration Testing services to companies around the world.
-In the research field, he identified new techniques which can be used to escalate privileges in Amazon AWS infrastructures, discovered critical vulnerabilities in IPS appliances from 3com and ISS, contributed with SAP research performed at one of his former employers and reported vulnerabilities in hundreds of web applications.
-His main focus has always been the Web Application Security field, in which he developed w3af, a Web Application Attack and Audit Framework used extensively by [...]
+Andrés Riancho is an application and cloud security expert who leads the open source w3af project and provides high-quality security assessment services to companies around the world.
+In the research field, he identified new techniques which can be used to escalate privileges in Amazon AWS infrastructures, discovered critical vulnerabilities in IPS appliances, multiple vulnerabilities in web and REST APIs, and contributed with SAP research performed at a former employer.
+His focus is application security, where he developed w3af, a web application attack and audit framework used extensively by security professionals. [...]